theodi/data-definitions/README.md

 >A piece of data or content is open if anyone is free to use, reuse, and redistribute it — subject only, at most, to the requirement to attribute and/or share-alike.

-### Personal Data is data derived from people, where you can distinguish a person from other people in the group.
+### 3. *Personal Data* is data derived from people, where you can distinguish a person from other people in the group.

 **More formal**